Emergency:

 • difficulty in moving, speaking and swallowing

-Causes Of High Uric Acid Levels
+High Uric Acid (Hyperuricemia) Causes

 Uric acid forms when purines break down in the body.
 Purines are chemicals found in foods, such as seafood, red meat, organ meat and beans.
 Alcohol, especially beer, can increase uric acid levels.
 Certain health conditions, like hypothyroidism or psoriasis, can elevate uric acid levels.